 If you're planning a vacation to the area, make sure to purchase Galápagos Islands travel insurance to protect yourself against any unexpected events, illnesses or injuries that might occur on your trip.

-The first recorded visit to the Galápagos was in 1535 by the bishop of Panama, whose ship blew off course while travelling to Peru.
+The first recorded visit to the Galápagos was in 1535 by the bishop of Panama, whose ship blew off course while traveling to Peru.
 The islands were used as a stopping point for Spanish voyagers, pirates, and whale and seal hunters for about 300 years until they came under the jurisdiction of the Republic of Ecuador in 1832.
 Ecuador designated the islands a wildlife sanctuary in 1935 and as Galápagos National Park in 1959.
 They became a UNESCO World Heritage site in 1978.

 Today, the islands have a population of about 25,000.
 The capital is Puerto Baquerizo Moreno, a small town of about 6,500 on the southwestern coast of San Cristóbal, the easternmost island in the chain.
 Notable attractions of the town include a cathedral, a branch of the Universidad San Francisco de Quito, the visitors center for Galápagos National Park, and San Cristóbal Airport.